Skip to Content

 Of course, these numbers are just estimates.
 Those with high incomes may be able to absorb a large car payment without affecting their DTI.

-But, if a buyer is struggling to qualify for a home (which most are), a car loan could reduce the size of home they qualify for or even eliminate any chance of buying a home for the foreseeable future.
+But if a buyer is struggling to qualify for a home (which most are), a car loan could reduce the size of the home they qualify for or even eliminate any chance of buying one for the foreseeable future.

 Let’s dig into some numbers.